noor188/noor188/README.md

 ### Hi, I'm Noor 👋

-I'm a software developer, I build applications for fun 😁
+I'm a developer, I build applications for fun 😁

 I am actively looking for a job as: